TrustPy/TrustPy/README.md

 # TrustPy - Trustworthiness Python

-This repository provides a Python implementation of trustworthiness quantification metrics for predictive models (e.g., DNNs):
+Conda-Forge / PyPI package providing a Python implementation of trustworthiness quantification metrics for predictive models (e.g., DNNs):

 ###
 **The implementation is flexible and works out-the-box.**